Flyingfish812/p2myth/docs/Ship/Lokie.md

 # Lokie

-> It wouldn't feel out of place if it flew down from above and became a boss.
+> A member of the Aesir in Norse mythology, cunning and scheming.

 <img src="/ships/ship_49.png" style={{zoom:1}}/>